High Availability Configuration Example

 • Click Save

-As a quick confirmation that the synchronization worked, on the secondary node navigate to Firewall > Rules on the SYNC tab.
-The rules entered on the primary are now there, and the temporary rule is gone.
+As a quick confirmation that the synchronization worked, on the secondary node navigate to Firewall > Rules, SYNC tab.
+The rules entered on the primary should now be present on the tab, and the temporary rule has been removed.

 The two nodes are now linked for configuration synchronization!
-Changes made to the primary node in supported areas will be synchronized to the secondary whenever a change is made.
+Supported areas will synchronize to the secondary node whenever a change is made on the primary node.

 Warning